 Located between Kussharo-ko and Mashu-ko, the small onsen town of Kawayu (川湯温泉: meaning hot springs river) boasts highly acidic water supplied to the all hotels.

-There is a 24-hour free ashi-yu (あし湯: footbath) beside the small river.
+(川湯温泉あし湯) You will find a 24-hour free open-air ashi-yu (footbath) beside the small river.

 (川湯公衆浴場) Onsen enthusiasts should visit this ageing koshu yokujo (bathhouse) and soak in highly acidic water like lemon juice.
 Bring your own towels and soap.
 It is closed on Wednesday except August.